theRookieCoder/dotfiles/README.md

-# theRookieCoder's Config Files
+# theRookieCoder's dotfiles

-Install by running `bash ./setup.bash` and providing the `sudo` password when required.
+Link the dotfiles by running ./link.sh